The Halo Bispectrum Multipoles in Redshift Space

 The main goal of this paper is to provide a rigorous and extensive comparison of the tree-level predictions for the halo bispectrum monopole, quadrupole and hexadecapole (as defined in \cite{ScoccimarroCouchmanFrieman1999}) against measurements in a very large set of numerical simulations ($\sim 1,000\cGpc$) while taking advantage of a robust estimate of their covariance properties from an even larger set of mock catalogs.
-It constitutes the natural continuation of a series of papers exploring in details the challenges of a joint analysis of the galaxy power spectrum and bispectrum, so far focused on real-space modelling \cite{OddoEtal2020, AlkhanishviliEtal2021, OddoEtal2021}.
-We will refer, in particular as \PaperI{} and \PaperII{} respectively to \cite{OddoEtal2020} and \cite{OddoEtal2021} as this work shares with these references, to a large extent, both data-sets and methodology.
-We test the model by means of a likelihood analysis in terms of bias parameters along with the growth rate of perturbations $f$, using the simulation input and real-space results as reference values.
-For measurement uncertainties corresponding to the total combined volume of our simulations, we find that the model provides a valid description up to a maximum wavenumber of $0.08\kMpc$ for the monopole, $0.06\kMpc$ for the quadrupole, and $0.045\kMpc$ for the hexadecapole.
+Our work constitutes the natural continuation of a series of papers exploring in details the challenges of a joint analysis of the galaxy power spectrum and bispectrum, so far focused on real-space modelling \cite{OddoEtal2020, AlkhanishviliEtal2021, OddoEtal2021}.
+Since this work shares with these references both data-sets and methodology, we will refer to \cite{OddoEtal2020} and \cite{OddoEtal2021} as \PaperI{} and \PaperII{} respectively.
+We test the model by means of a Bayesian analysis in terms of bias parameters along with the growth rate of perturbations $f$, using the simulation input and real-space results as reference values.
+The measurement uncertainties are reduced due to the large combined volume of our simulations.
+For such small errors, we find that at $z=1$ the model provides a valid description up to a maximum wavenumber of $0.08\kMpc$ for the monopole, $0.06\kMpc$ for the quadrupole, and $0.045\kMpc$ for the hexadecapole.
 We show that, as in the power spectrum case, the inclusion of the bispectrum quadrupole greatly improves the posteriors from the monopole alone.

 The paper is organised as follows.
 In section 2 we introduce the theoretical background for the tree-level prediction of the bispectrum multipoles in Perturbation Theory.
-Section 3 describes the numerical simulations and mock catalogs adopted and the bispectrum estimator.
-In Section 4 we present the set-up for our likelihood analyses and in Section 5 the relative results.
-We will present our conclusions in Section 6.
+Section 3 describes the numerical simulations and mock catalogs adopted as well as the bispectrum estimator.
+In Section 4 we present the set-up for our likelihood analyses and in Section 5 the corresponding results.
+We present our conclusions in Section 6.